oktayparlak/data-structures-and-algorithms/README.md

 # Data Structures And Algorithms Examples

-I explained how to use data structures and algorithms in this repository.
+I explained how to use data structures and algorithms in Java.